magorbalassy/snow-forecast/README.md

 - **`get_countries()`**: Fetches a list of countries available on the snow-forecast.com website.
 It returns a list of dictionaries, each containing the name and URL of a country.

+- **`get_resorts_with_tabs(country)`**: Retrieves a list of resorts for a given country.
+It handles multiple tabs on the country page to ensure all resorts are fetched.
+The method returns a list of dictionaries, each containing the name, data URL, and URL of a resort.

+- **`get_resort_coordinates(resort_url)`**: Retrieves the geographical coordinates (latitude and longitude) for a specific resort.
+It returns a dictionary containing 'lat' and 'lon' keys.
+The coordinates are automatically adjusted for direction (negative values for South latitude and West longitude).
+Returns None if coordinates cannot be found.

 - **`forecast_for_resort(resort_url)`**: Fetches the 6-day weather forecast for a specific resort.
 It extracts data such as snow forecast, freezing level, humidity, and wind from the forecast table.
 The method returns a list of dictionaries, each containing the date, time, and weather data for a specific time period.

-- **`get_resorts_with_tabs(country)`**: Retrieves a list of resorts for a given country.
-It handles multiple tabs on the country page to ensure all resorts are fetched.
-The method returns a list of dictionaries, each containing the name, data URL, and URL of a resort.

 #### Example Usage